andrewdownie/most-basic-netlify-functions-backend/readme.md

 https://flaviocopes.com/netlify-functions/

 ## 2) Add CORS (Access-Control-Allow-Origin header) to the response header so you can access your function as needed from a front end hosted from another url
 A value of '&ast;' isn't recommended, but it sure is convenient
+In the above example, this would get added to the test.js file

 ```javascript
 exports.handler = (event, context, callback) => {